What is financial wellness? It's part of our mission.

 - Tiger Credit Union, Our In-School Branch at Black River Falls High School: Tiger Credit Union, a division of Co-op Credit Union, is in its fifth year and is one of more than 100 in-school credit union branches in Wisconsin.
 The branch is operated by Student Member Service Representatives who not only conduct transactions but also help educate their peers on savings and finances.

-- Certified Financial Counselors on Staff: CCU has five Certified Credit Union Financial Counselors who completed coursework and training through the Credit Union National Association.
+- Certified Financial Counselors on Staff: CCU has five Certified Credit Union Financial Coaches who completed coursework and training through the Credit Union National Association.
 They counsel members on budgeting, the importance of saving and reduction of debt and the value of a healthy credit score.
-Financial counseling is an inherent and natural part of the work all CCU employees provide as they interact with members.
+Financial coaching is an inherent and natural part of the work all CCU employees provide as they interact with members.

 - Support for a Finance & Investment Challenge Bowl for Area Students: Our credit union was one of several area credit unions who assisted with coordinating, sponsoring and bringing a financial quiz bowl-style competition to the La Crosse area for area high school students in early 2018 that continues annually.
 The fun, interactive competition challenges students knowledge on a variety of finance- and economics-related topics.

-- Free Financial Education Sessions: We work to offer several free financial education sessions on various topics in a virtual format and in area communities throughout the year.
+- Free Financial Wellness Sessions: We work to offer several free financial wellness sessions on various topics in a virtual format and in area communities throughout the year.
 They include, but are not limited to, budgeting, estate planning and home buying.
-Check our News & Events page for updates on our programs.
+Check our News & Events page for updates on our programs as they're scheduled.